We are currently inviting production team applications for our 2026 productions! Scroll down for more information.

 In accordance with State Laws, Sock & Buskin requires clearances for all of its adult volunteers, cast, and crew that have regular contact with a minor on any of our productions.
 See our How-To document for information on obtaining and submitting clearances.

-We are currently accepting applications for our Fall 2024 productions!
+We are currently accepting applications for our 2026 productions!
+All roles are volunteer.

-ALL OTHER ROLES: Applications are currently being reviewed for ALL shows and roles are filled on a rolling basis.
+Applications are currently being reviewed and are filled on a rolling basis.
 Please submit your production application and we'll reach out to chat!

 Descriptions of production staff roles can be found here: Production Staff Descriptions